TedCha/quiktap/README.md

 ## About

 This project is my second time delving into the wonderful Django framework.

+I developed the following components for the website:
+* Post Feed
+* Posts
+* Comments
+* Profiles
+* CRUD Abilities (For Posts, Comments, and Profiles)
+* User Registration
+* User Authentication

+Topics I learned more about and got to work with during development:
+* Django Migrations
+* Django Forms
+* Django Apps
+* Django URL Routing/Patterns
+* Django Views
+* Django Pagination
+* Django Signals
+* Templates
+* Bootstrap4 Implementation
+* Django Function Based Views
+* Django Class Based Views
+* Postgres Database Setup
+* S3 Media Server for Image Uploads
+* Heroku Deployment

+It was a lot of fun delving into Django and getting a better understanding of it's inner workings.

 ## Usage

-There's two ways to view/use the website.
+**There are two ways to view/use the website:**

 ### Heroku Instance

-Click [here](https://quiktap.herokuapp.com/) to visit the Heroku instance I have setup.
+Click [here](https://quiktap.herokuapp.com/) to visit the Heroku instance I setup.

 ### Local Instance